 Timeline Eons does not use the cloud because of the app's size and some cloud reliability issues.
 This might change in the future.
-In the meantime, you may use the Export feature to export your events, then use the Import feature to import them into another device.
+In the meantime, you may use the Export function to export your events, then use the Import function to import them into another device.

 There are these issues that make public sharing difficult:

 Copyright: Some resources, such as images, are subject to copyright laws and therefore cannot be shared publicly.

 Accuracy: There are many users that have a subjective take on history, such as those who believe that the pyramids were built by aliens.

 Relevance: Most users use timelines to track personal events that do not interest others (family birthdays, local events, etc.).

 However, feel free to initiate contact with other timeline users via the comments at the bottom of webpages, then use the app's Export and Import functions to share events with them.
 If this takes off, it would drive the development of new app and website features.